mosesdaudu001/Detect_Stopped_Cars/README.md

 ### Side Notes:
 1. I want to add the functionality to save images of vehicles that have stopped into a folder.
 2. I want to dockerize this file
+3. Change the image on the readme file

 ![Header](print.png)